gzachariadis/Python.Challenges/README.md

 ## Methodology

-The higher the difficulty, the more I tend to tackle problems recursively, this means that, I tend to go for the most verbose and intentionally slower solution at first; working my way to a more efficient and concise one.
+<p align="justify">The higher the difficulty, the more I tend to tackle problems recursively, this means that, I tend to go for the most verbose and intentionally slower solution at first; working my way to a more efficient and concise one.</p>

-Tackling problems in a logical sequence is vital to my process.
+<p align="justify">Tackling problems in a logical sequence is vital to my process.
 With each iteration, I refactor my code, moving closer and closer to the optimal solution.
-By the time, I finally submit my code for verification to any online platform, I am positive my code is able to pass the test suite and has little to no room for improvement based on my current understanding and knowledge of Python.
+By the time, I finally submit my code for verification to any online platform, I am positive my code is able to pass the test suite and has little to no room for improvement based on my current understanding and knowledge of Python.</p>

 ### Multiple Solutions

-As you might have noticed, some challenges include more than one solution, that's either because I attempted the challenge multiple times as my knowledge level progressed or because occasionally, two or more competing solutions will arise as I am thinking the problem through.
-When that happens, if I can't immediately differentiate the best solution across the set, I pursue them all, sequentially of course.
+<p align="justify">As you might have noticed, some challenges include more than one solution, that's either because I attempted the challenge multiple times as my knowledge level progressed or because occasionally, two or more competing solutions will arise as I am thinking the problem through.
+When that happens, if I can't immediately differentiate the best solution across the set, I pursue them all, sequentially of course.</p>

-In case the resulting solutions are similar in nature and performance, then both are included for achiving purposes.
+<p align="justify">In case the resulting solutions are similar in nature and performance, then both are included for achiving purposes.</p>

 ## Enviroment

-As part of this exploration into competitive coding, I have created a seperate [repository](https://github.com/gzachariadis/Code-Wars); a local coding environment, functionally similar to most editors that are used by these platforms, as a means of  recursively testing my code's output and improving it before submitting my answer to the platform for further testing.
+<p align="justify">As part of this exploration into competitive coding, I have created a seperate <a href="https://github.com/gzachariadis/Code-Wars" target="_blank">repository</a>; a local coding environment, functionally similar to most editors that are used by these platforms, as a means of  recursively testing my code's output and improving it before submitting my answer to the platform for further testing.</p>

-You can find the project [here](https://github.com/gzachariadis/Code-Wars) along with details on how to set it up for yourself.
+<p align="justify">You can find the project <a href="https://github.com/gzachariadis/Code-Wars" target="_blank">here along with details on how to set it up for yourself.</p>

 ## Performance